ExtremeAddons/hdri_maker_docs/docs/installation.rst

-2. **Unistall previous versions** This step is only necessary if you had a version of HDRi Maker previously installed in the current version of Blender
+2. **Uninstall previous versions** This step is only necessary if you had a version of HDRi Maker previously installed in the current version of Blender

     ``Edit > Preferences > Add-ons > HDRi Maker``